Vermont Commons School: Grade structure

 Classes are taught by grade, with larger grades broken into smaller sections.
-Maximum class size is 18 students, with an average class size of 14 students.
+Maximum class size is 18 students, with an average class size of 12 students.

 Curriculum

-Courses include Language Arts, Mathematics, Sciences, Social Studies, Fine Arts, Service Learning, and World Languages (Spanish and Chinese).
-The school offers advanced coursework in many subjects, including English, Biology, Environmental Science, Spanish and Chinese Language and Literature, and Calculus.
+Courses include English and Literature, Mathematics, Sciences, Social Studies, Music and Fine Arts, World Languages (Spanish and Chinese), Health, and Electives.
+The school offers advanced Honors study in many subjects, including English, Biology, Environmental Science, Spanish and Chinese Language and Literature, and Calculus.
 The school considers its 'standard' rank classes to be on par with an Honors program in the public sector.

 The school has gained recognition for its Research and Service community service program.
 In addition, Vermont Commons School offers 3 "Encounter Weeks" during the year.
 The faculty and students leave the confines of the school to dive deeply into a variety of experiences.
 These can range from snow-shoeing in the Northeast Kingdom of Vermont to studying the Abrahamic religions in NYC, doing service work with Habitat for Humanity in the 9th Ward in New Orleans, studying tidal pool ecology in Acadia National Park, or exchanges with Sister Schools Colegio Santa Ana and Pioneer in China.

 Accreditation

-Vermont Commons School is accredited by the National Association of Independent Schools (NAIS) and the New England Association of Schools and Colleges (NEASC).
-It maintains "approved school" status through the State of Vermont and has held memberships with the Association of Independent Schools of New England (AISNE) and the Vermont Independent Schools Association (VISA).
+Vermont Commons School is accredited by the National Association of Independent Schools (NAIS) and the Association of Independent Schools of New England (AISNE).
+It maintains "recognized school" status through the State of Vermont.

+Tuition

+Tuition for the 2023-2024 academic year is $27,900 for 6th-8th grades and $31,900 for 9th-12th grades.